quattroerik/EMU/README.md

 9. The last EBB board needs the 120Ohm resistor installed.
 10. The second lane, third lane etc 2nd WAGO connector is used to connect the Neopixel Out wire from the eject button to the Neopixel In wire on the dry box.
 11. The second lane, third lane etc 1st WAGO connector is used to connect the Neopixel Out wire from the dry box to the next lane Neopixel In wire on the eject button.

+**Adding a second base unit** <br/>
+You can daisy chain as many base units as you desire.
+Simply wire the XT30+2 CAN out port next to the last lane to the power bus and CAN H / L dupont connectors on the last EBB board.
+The next base unit can connect using a standard CAN Bus cable to the first unit.

+**Single-lane setup wiring notes (2+ lanes)** <br/>
+1. A single lane setup does not support an encoder/combiner.
+Instead, the Post Extruder sensor is configured in the Happy Hare configuration as the gate sensor.
+2. There is no daisy chaining required.
+The single EBB board is connected to the first lane WAGO connectors.
+3. There is no daisy chaining of subsequent lane Neopixels.

 **EBB 42 wiring diagram**<br/>
 <p align="center">